 Juicing, though, is produce-rich, cruelty-free and makes her feel entirely alive.
 Before her new book, "I was a casual juicer," Asbell admits, but developing and perfecting recipes for "Juice It!" made a true believer out of her.
-She's kept it going with her new Vitamix book.

 "Juicing every day really boosted my immune system.
 It helped me get through a lot of work."
 Good thing, too.
 She was writing "Juice It!" and "Gluten Free Pasta" at the same time.
 Juicing kept her energy up and the juicy glow going.
 "Juice is really good for your skin.
 When I don't juice, I start to look scruffy."

 Juicing was also a lifesaver while she was out on the road promoting the pasta book.
 "I had juice stop a migraine in in its tracks."
 She's heard similar stories from people attending her classes and demos, too.
 "People have gotten off Prilosec and have cured acid reflux with cabbage juice."

 Cabbage, like kale, is a brassica and it's a nutrient powerhouse, but Asbell reminds us it's not the only vegetables worth eating -- or juicing.
 She's all in favor of green juice -- "That's what I make the most of," but advocates mixing it up.
 Enjoy the juice "from all those are good, healthy plants," she says.
 "Blend the strong flavors with milder, sweet things -- carrot, cucumber, apple, so it's good."